freemso/course-graph/REST-API-Doc.md

 ----
 ### List all students of the course

 Get a list of students of a course.
+Only teacher can do this.
+Needs authorization.

 - **URL**